studioromeo/studioromeo.github.com/src/posts/2016-02-23-refactoring-with-bem.md

 ---
 title: Refactoring with BEM
+summary: 3 years ago I put the finishing touches to my first design.
+We'll go over what I've changed since and where I hope to go next
 ---

 It was around this time [3 years ago](/suit-and-tie) I was putting the finishing touches to this design.